 What is food processing and packaging equipment worth?

-Food processing and packaging equipment is valued under USPAP by category, age, condition, sanitary construction and throughput, and by the active resale market for each class: mixers, ovens and fryers, fillers and depositors, labelers and case packers, conveyors, and refrigeration.
-Stainless, sanitary and washdown construction holds value, and whether a line is a custom-integrated system or a set of standalone machines changes both the number and how easily it can be sold.
-The premise follows the purpose, with lending and liquidation work usually on a liquidation premise.
+Food processing and packaging equipment is valued under USPAP by category, age, condition, sanitary construction, throughput and the resale market for each class: mixers, ovens and fryers, fillers and depositors, labelers and case packers, conveyors, and refrigeration.
+Stainless, washdown-rated machines hold value because they can move into another food plant.
+Whether a line is a custom-integrated system or a set of standalone machines changes both the number and how readily the assets sell.
+Lukes & Lukes is an independent machinery and equipment appraisal firm; every report is prepared by a NEBB-certified Machinery & Equipment Appraiser (CMEA) and reviewed by a second principal before it goes out.

 What we appraise